randyprawiro/DataAnalysisCapstone/README.md

 ### IMPORTANT NOTES:
 There are 3 CSV files involved in this analysis: "NYC TLC Trip Record.csv" and "taxi_zone_lookup" are the prerequisites for running "Capstone_2.ipynb", and "Capstone_2.csv" is the output of the Jupyter Notebook file.
 The two prerequisites are provided in this repository.

+The Tableau dashboard for the project can be found [here](https://public.tableau.com/app/profile/randy.prawiro/viz/Capstone2Dashboard_17176907722230/NYCTaxiDashboard)